-- You will be asked some medical questions - A doctor will examine you - Blood samples and a urine sample will be taken.
-These tests will need to be normal for you to be enrolled in the study - All women will have a urinary pregnancy test
+- You will be asked some medical questions.

+- A doctor will examine you.

+- Blood samples and a urine sample will be taken.
+The results of these tests will need to be normal

+for you to be enrolled in the study.

+- All women will have a urinary pregnancy test.

 Please note - The screening blood tests will look at your blood counts (e.g. to check if you are anaemic), your liver function and your kidney function.
 We will also test your blood to see if you are infected with hepatitis B, hepatitis C or HIV, as these conditions can affect your body's response to the vaccines we are assessing.
 If you test positive to any of these, we will let you know and arrange for a repeat test.
 With your consent we may also report positive results to your GP and offer to refer you for further investigation/treatment.
+For individuals who test positive for either Hepatitis B or Hepatitis C, we will also be obligated to report this to the health authorities.